AndrewDimes/Tip-Tracker/README.md

 ### Future Features

+- I hope to improve the user experience greatly by making use of the empty space in some of the pages and displaying more useful data to users.
 - While TipTree is currently mobile friendly I hope to improve the mobile experience of the website.
 - Get TipTree on the App store for iOS and Android.